 Interim Chairman & Public Member

 He was an engineer known worldwide for his writing and speaking about technology and society.
-He has led premier research laboratories in telecommunications over the last several decades, first at Bell Labs and then at Telcordia Technologies, where he was corporate vice president, applied research.
+He led premier research laboratories in telecommunications over the last several decades, first at Bell Labs and then at Telcordia Technologies, where he was Corporate Vice President, Applied Research.
 In October 2002 he retired from this position.
 Recently, in addition to his FMERA duties, he devoted much of his time to professional activities, including advisory boards, studies, consulting, bike-riding, and enjoying his family.

 Early in his career he invented the adaptive equalizer, the key enabler for all high-speed modems today.
 He co-authored a textbook on data communications that was the most cited reference in the field over the period of a decade.
 He was the author of many technical papers and of several books, including Silicon Dreams and Lucky Strikes Again.
 He was the editor of a series of books in communications and of several technical journals.
 However, most engineers know him best because of the monthly columns he wrote for Spectrum Magazine over the last twenty years offering philosophical and sometimes humorous observations on engineering, life, and technology.

 Dr. Lucky was a frequent speaker at technical, business, academic, and social occasions around the world.
 He often gave plenary and keynote addresses to conferences and was an invited speaker at more than one hundred different universities.
 He also appeared a number of times on network television, including two sessions with Bill Moyers on his “World of Ideas” public television show.